The F1 vs F1b Goldendoodle

 F1 vs F1b Goldendoodle?
 What’s the difference?
-As the mom of a seven-year-old Goldendoodle, I remember trying to wrap my arms around the terminology associated with Doodle dogs.
+As the mom of a seven-year-old Goldendoodle, I remember trying to wrap my arms around the terms associated with Doodle dogs.
 Now I’m happy to wrap my arms around Chloe, my beloved red Goldendoodle.

 - An understanding of the terms F1 and F1b Goldendoodle.

 - A side-by-side comparison of the F1 vs F1b Goldendoodle.

 - New findings from a research study that gives us insight into Poodle crossbreeds.